 Most of the time workers will use some sort of tarp to stop rain from getting all over your belongings.
 Ask your contractor about their bad weather plan.

-9. Will There be Someone on Site That Can Answer Questions?
+9. Will There Be Someone On-Site Who Can Answer Questions?

 So, you’re coming home from work while the roofers are packing up to go.
 This wouldn’t be a problem if there wasn’t a huge hole in your roof.
 You’re going to want to ask someone if they plan to cover it up before they head out.